Risk Factors Dashboard

 Brands

-Beginning in 1870 with Old Forester Kentucky Straight Bourbon Whisky – our founding brand – and spanning the generations since, we have built a portfolio of more than 40 spirit, ready-to-drink (RTD) cocktail, and wine brands that includes some of the best-known and most loved trademarks in our industry.
-The most important and iconic brand in our portfolio is Jack Daniel’s Tennessee Whiskey, the #1 selling American whiskey in the world.1 Within the Jack Daniel’s portfolio, our super-premium offerings, Jack Daniel’s Triple Mash Blended Straight Whiskey and Jack Daniel’s 12 Year Old, received World’s Best Awards from the World Whiskey Awards 2025.
-Our premium bourbons, Woodford Reserve and Old Forester, were recognized by the San Francisco Spirits Competition in 2025, where Woodford Double Double Oaked won Gold, Old Forester 1920 won Double Gold (the highest honor), and Old Forester 1897 Bottled in Bond won Gold.
+Beginning in 1870 with Old Forester Kentucky Straight Bourbon Whisky – our founding brand – and spanning the generations since, we have built a portfolio of more than 40 spirit and ready-to-drink (RTD) cocktail brands that includes some of the best-known and most loved trademarks in our industry.
+The most important and iconic brand in our portfolio is Jack Daniel’s Tennessee Whiskey, the #1 selling American whiskey in the world.1 Within the Jack Daniel’s portfolio, Jack Daniel’s 14-Year-Old Tennessee Whiskey took home honors for World’s Best Tennessee Whiskey and Jack Daniel’s Bonded won the award for Best Tennessee Whiskey (No Age Statement) at the 2026 World Whiskies Awards.
+Our premium bourbon, Old Forester, was recognized by the San Francisco Spirits Competition in 2026, where both Old Forester 1870 Original Batch and Old Forester 1897 Bottled in Bond won Double Gold (the highest honor).

 4

-Our vision in marketing is to be the best brand-builder in the industry.
-We build our brands by investing in platforms that we believe create enduring connections with our consumers.
+Our vision in marketing is to be the best brand builders in the industry.
+We build our portfolio by investing in platforms that keep us deeply connected to our consumers and help us relentlessly forge the world's most authentic, admired, and enduring spirits brands.
 These platforms cover a wide spectrum of activities, including media advertising (TV, radio, print, outdoor, digital, and social), consumer and trade promotions, sponsorships, and visitors’ center programs at our distilleries.
+We aim to grow our sales and profits by consistently delivering responsible marketing programs that are bold in creativity, driving brand recognition, brand trial, brand loyalty, and, ultimately, consumer demand around the world.
 We aim to grow our sales and profits by consistently delivering creative, responsible marketing programs that drive brand recognition, brand trial, brand loyalty, and, ultimately, consumer demand around the world.

 5